-To gain command line access to an Encryption Management Server you will need to connect using SSH (Secure Shell) with key based authentication.
-You can do this from Windows using an SSH client such as PuTTY.
+To gain command line access to an Encryption Management Server you will need to connect using SSH with key based authentication.

-This article details how to utilize PuTTYgen and PuTTY to connect to Encryption Management Server.
+This article details how to use PuTTY or OpenSSH for Windows to connect to Encryption Management Server.

 Any changes made to the server using the command line must be: